danoan/BTools/README.md

 ## BTools
- BTools is a collection of applications developped for the publication .
+ BTools is a collection of applications developped for the publication [1].
 In this work, we describe a flow driven by the minimization of the digital version of the elastica energy.
 Its main applications are the **shape-flow** and **boundary-correction**.
 The latter is an application of the flow in image segmentation.

  A friendly GUI is in stage of development.

+ [1] Antunes, D., Lachaud, J.O., Talbot H.: Digital curvature evolution model for image segmentation.
+In:
+ Couprie, M., Cousty, J., Kenmochi, Y., Mustafa, N. (eds.)
+ Discrete Geometry for Computer Imagery. pp 15-26.
+Springer International Publishing, Cham (2019).

 ## Dependencies